middletemplelibrary/Watchmen-Charlies-Peelers/README.md

        url="https://www.middletemple.org.uk/sites/default/files/Uploads/IMG_0047.JPG">

 ## ‘The Last of the Charlies’ 1640-1863
-Watchmen were often referred to as ‘Charlies’ after Charles I encouraged their more extensive use, establishing a paid watch in 1640, although it may also be related to the name Charlie being used as a term for an unreliable or foolish person.\
+Watchmen were often referred to as ‘Charlies’ after Charles I encouraged their more extensive use, establishing a paid watch in 1640, although it may also be related to the name Charlie being used as a term for an unreliable or foolish person.<br>
 William Anthony was believed to be the last remaining Charlie, born in 1789 and patrolling Spitalfields and Norton Folgate for 50 years until his death in 1863.
 He was regarded as an effective and determined presence, recording an unbroken sequence of ‘All’s Well’ throughout his tenure.
 <param ve-image
        label="Griffiths, Arthur.
 Mysteries of police and crime.
 In three volumes.
 London: Cassell, 1901-1902."